 If the flange were excessive, there would be an interference between it and the curl, generating flanges bent downwards during the closing operation, which results in false closures.
 Figure 70 compares the relative positions of the bottom flange and body flange in the case of a conventional container and a container with a mini closure.

 Figure no. 70: Curl/tab ratio in conventional and mini-locks

 Changes in the production line

-On the contrary, to implement a new seam of this type in a certain format, it is necessary to take into account that it is necessary to introduce a series of changes that represent an important cost.
+On the other hand, in order to implement a new closure of this type in a given format, it must be borne in mind that a series of changes must be made that entail a significant cost.
 The modifications to be established are:

 – Advancement of technology through the introduction of new materials.

 – Improvements in the integrity of the fasteners.

 We will comment only on the first of them.
 New materials in sealing technology:

 These materials find their main application in equipment where the mini-locking technology is used, as it demands high precision and quality in the tooling.

 In conventional seaming machine tooling, the life of the rollers normally exceeds the life of the mandrel by a certain margin.
 New advances in materials have been made to produce tooling parts (spindles, rollers, bearings) of similar durability.